google/walt/docs/usage/WALT_usage.md

  * Tap screen response
  * Set screen brightness to maximum.
 On phones using PWM for screen backlight brightness control, yo man need to turn adaptive brightness off (settings -> Display -> Adaptive Brightness)
- * Position WALT with the bottom light sensor looking at the screen
+ * Position WALT with the screen sensor looking at the screen (the light sensor recessed into the large plastic surface).
  * Click start  ▶
  * The screen will blink some 20 times.
 The orange LED on the Teensy will also blink every time the bottom light sensor detects a change.
  * Results are displayed in the log window